-Statement for the Record Bureau of Land Management Department of the Interior Senate Energy and Natural Resources Committee
+Statement of Mike Pool Deputy Director Bureau of Land Management Department of the Interior Senate Energy and Natural Resources Committee Subcommittee on Public Lands and Forests

-S. 3565, Mohave Valley Land Conveyance Act of 2010 September 29, 2010
+S. 526, Mohave Valley Land Conveyance Act of 2011 May 18, 2011

-Thank you for the opportunity to testify on S. 3565, the Mohave Valley Land Conveyance Act of 2010, which proposes to transfer 315 acres of public lands managed by the Bureau of Land Management (BLM) to the Arizona Game and Fish Department (AGFD) for use as a public shooting range.
-The BLM supports the goals of S. 3565 but cannot support the legislation as currently drafted.
+Thank you for the opportunity to testify on S. 526, the Mohave Valley Land Conveyance Act of 2011, which proposes to transfer 315 acres of public lands managed by the Bureau of Land Management (BLM) to the Arizona Game and Fish Department (AGFD) for use as a public shooting range.
+The BLM supports the goals of S. 526 but does not support the legislation as currently drafted.
+BLM is working with local governments and tribes to resolve land tenure issues.
+BLM's decision to authorize the land transfer included important mitigation measures which are not in the current legislation.

 For the past ten years, the BLM has been working with the AGFD, the Fort Mojave Indian Tribe, the Hualapai Tribe, and the public to find appropriate lands for a public shooting range within the Mohave Valley in Arizona.
 On February 10, 2010, the BLM made the decision to authorize the transfer of BLM lands to the AGFD (through the Recreation and Public Purposes Act of 1926, as amended, 43 U.S.C.
 869 et seq.; R&PP) for use as a public shooting range.
-The decision, which is consistent with the goals of S. 3565, provides a safe, designated shooting environment for the public and includes stipulations designed to respect the traditional beliefs of the Fort Mojave and Hualapai Tribes.
-The BLM will continue working with interested parties as we move forward with implementation of the shooting range.
+The decision, which is consistent with the goals of S. 526, provides a safe, designated shooting environment for the public and includes stipulations designed to respect the traditional beliefs of the Fort Mojave and Hualapai Tribes.
+The BLM will continue working with interested parties as we move forward with authorizing the shooting range.